Ismail0u/Community-Website-Frontend/CONTRIBUTING.md

 git push origin feature/your-feature-name
 ```
 Open a Pull Request from your fork’s branch to the main branch of the DevByte repository.

+## License
+By contributing, you agree that your contributions will be licensed under the MIT License.

 ## Guidelines